ethz-pes/mirroring_method_matlab/README.md

 * Tested with MATLAB R2018b or 2019a
 * No toolboxes are required.
 * Compatibility with GNU Octave not tested but probably easy to achieve.

+## References

+* Mühlethaler, J. / Modeling and multi-objective optimization of inductive power components / ETHZ / 2012
+* Ferreira, J.A. / Electromagnetic Modelling of Power Electronic Converters /Kluwer Academics Publishers / 1989.
+* Bossche, A. and Valchev, V. / Inductors and Transformers for Power Electronics / CRC Press / 2005.
+* Binns, K.J. and Lawrenson, P. J. / Analysis and Computation of Electric and Magnetic Field Problems / Elsevier/ 1973

 ## Author